Tyler-Robison/HealthyEater_backend/README.md

 While the Spoontacular API does have a mealplanning feature, I chose to instead build my own mealplanner from the ground up.

+## User Flow

+Upon visit the site, non signed-in users will be directed to the login and registration pages.
+After Entering a username/password users will have access to the entire site, the homepage will recommend searching for recipes before doing anything else.

+Once in recipe search users will enter ingredients one at a time and then click "Get Recipes" to see their results.
+Optionally, users can add nutritional constraints to the search.

+User will be re-directed to a page containing their search results.
+From there, they can view additional detail about any recipe that interests them.

+From the recipe detail page users will see in-depth information about that recipe and have the option to save the recipe if they choose to.

+With at least one recipe saved users can now visit Saved Recipes, where they can view and delete their saved recipes.

+They can also now visit the mealplanner, which allows them to enter their saved meals into a weekly planner.

 ## Healthy Eater front-end components

 1) **Register/login/logout** - for handling user authentication and authorization.
 Username/Password are all that is required.